fragcolor-xyz/shards/docs/docs/contribute/docs/write-documentation.md

 3. `/docs/docs/reference` folder

-Each segment will require a different approach for editing.
+Each segment will require a different approach for making changes.
 The following are the steps required to work with each segment:

 ### Details

 1. Navigate to the `/docs/details` folder.

 2. Search for the .md file with the shard's name.
+We will be using the `Msg` shard in this example.

     ![Finding the .md file for a shard's details.](assets/editing-details-directory.png)